 We also offer work placements, so you can use what you learn and gain new skills.
 Companies include Atriadus, Alcatel-Lucent and the Welsh Government.

 This undergraduate accounting leaflet provides an overview of information that applicants will find useful when making the decision to apply.

 For the latest news and success stories, please visit:

 Accounting News Feed

-The final year explores advanced aspects of accounting with options to study specialist modules, including forensic accounting and the theory and practice of equity trading, where you would make use of our simulation trading room.
-You could also apply for a short-term (up to 3 months) placement as part of your final year of study (subject to validation).
-A great option if you want a mixture of academic and practical learning, teaching and assessment.
+The final year explores advanced aspects of accounting with options to study specialist option modules, including forensic accounting, international taxation, private investment advice and management and the theory and practice of equity trading, where you would make use of the simulation trading room.
+You could also apply for a short-term placement (up to three months) as part of your final year of study.

 You will learn through a mix of lectures, tutorials, workshops, innovative e-learning techniques and directed self-study.
 As well as our links with the ACCA, you will benefit from regular presentations from guest lecturers representing many aspects of the profession.
 Throughout your course, you will get practical experience of the accounting, auditing, and general software packages you will use after you graduate – another skill to add to your CV.